 (A quick note about Rowhammer): It involves strategically executing a program repeatedly on a "row" of transistors in a computer's memory chip until it leaks some electricity into the next row.
 The idea is to alter the data stored in memory by getting a bit in the target row to "flip" from one position to another, enabling the hacker to gain more system access. (via Wired) The Spoiler bug, the researchers said, makes Rowhammer and cache attacks easier and quicker.

 According to the Register, Intel was informed of the research paper’s findings on December 1, 2018.
 The report was released 90 days later as is common with discovered security flaws.

 Spoiler Vulnerability: Is There A Software Patch or Fix?

 Right now, no mitigation exists.
-Because it’s not a Spectre attack, none of Intel’s mitigations work on it.
+Because it's not a Spectre attack, none of Intel's mitigations work on it.
 And, there may not be a software fix, Moghimi told the Register.
-“My personal opinion is that when it comes to the memory subsystem, it’s very hard to make any changes and it’s not something you can patch easily with a microcode without losing tremendous performance,” he said.
-“So I don’t think we will see a patch for this type of attack in the next five years and that could be a reason why they haven’t issued a [common vulnerabilities and exposures].”
+"My personal opinion is that when it comes to the memory subsystem, it's very hard to make any changes and it's not something you can patch easily with a microcode without losing tremendous performance," he said.
+"So I don't think we will see a patch for this type of attack in the next five years and that could be a reason why they haven't issued a .”

 “Intel received notice of this research, and we expect that software can be protected against such issues by employing side channel safe development practices.
 This includes avoiding control flows that are dependent on the data of interest.
 We likewise expect that DRAM modules mitigated against Rowhammer style attacks remain protected.
 Protecting our customers and their data continues to be a critical priority for us and we appreciate the efforts of the security community for their ongoing research.”